 About This Journal

-All articles are peer reviewed by members of the editorial and review boards and are approved for publication by the Editorial Board, and the Editor-in-Chief.
+All articles are peer-reviewed by members of the editorial board and members of the peer review team.
 All articles are recognized, registered, and on file with The Library of Congress Catalog of Publications.

 Aims & Scope

 The Journal of Sports Medicine and Allied Health Sciences is an open access online journal dedicated to publishing high-quality research papers related to current topics in athletic training and closely related health sciences.
 It is our aim to give academicians, researchers, and students an avenue to promote, share, and discuss contemporary issues, advancements, and developments in different areas of sports medicine.
 This journal will contain peer-reviewed, scholarly research twice a year, with a special edition coinciding with the Ohio Athletic Trainer’s Association meeting.
 Papers submitted for review to the JSMAHS must not have been published previously, and must not be under review with another publication at any time during the review process.